 So, for those with fine hair (me!) she said she often hears people will appreciate the lightweight conditioning that softens and smooths the hair.
 For those with curlier or thicker hair, they appreciate the detangling and shine factor.

-(She also said that while the product can be used by anyone, you should test a bit behind your ear if you have any doubts, and always avoid the eye area.)
+(She also said that while the product can be used by anyone, you should test a bit behind your ear if you have any doubts, and always avoid the eye area).

 The Feel: A little tingle

+My treatment began with a double shampoo: first, a more intense washing followed by a lighter one.
+Immediately after, the stylist applied Wonder Water all over my hair straight from the bottle, fully saturating my locks from root to tip.
 Within seconds of application, once the product was activated by my wet hair, I felt a relaxing warming sensation that made me feel like it was really working.
 (You know how when you use a toner and it stings a little, or when Chapstick starts to tingle so you’re convinced it’s already working?
 It was like that.)

 The Results: Instant gratification